bmw-software-engineering/trlc/documentation/TUTORIAL-LINT.md

 ## Using the linter

-The TRLC tools come with a static analysis tool that can diagnose some potential issues with `.rsl` and `.check` files before they are deployed and used.
+The TRLC tools come with a static analysis tool that can diagnose some potential issues with `.rsl` files before they are deployed and used.

 To do this simply use the `--lint` feature: